 Nikon D500 versus Panasonic G9

-The Nikon D500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and November 2017.
+The Nikon D500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and November 2017.
 The D500 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds sensor.
 The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.

 An illustration of the physical size and weight of the Nikon D500 and the Panasonic G9 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D500 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D500) and the Micro Four Thirds Lens Catalog (G9).
 Mirrorless cameras, such as the G9, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.